Orthopedic biomechanics – research

-The Laboratory for Orthopedic Biomechanics is a multidisciplinary research unit dedicated to the biomechanical investigation of the human body.
-Professor Jess Snedeker heads the group, holding joint chairs at the University of Zurich (Department of Orthopedics) and ETH Zurich (Department of Health Sciences and Technology).
+The orthopedic biomechanics laboratory is a multidisciplinary research unit that addresses scientific questions about the musculoskeletal system.
+The head of the unit, Professor Jess Snedeker, is the current occupant of the joint chair at the University of Zurich (Institute of Orthopedics) and the ETH Zürich (Department of Healthcare Sciences and Technology).

-The research unit closely collaborates with clinicians at the University Hospital Balgrist, aiming to translate our research to improved orthopaedic medicine.
-Many of these projects seek improved understanding of implant anchorage and stability, and based on this knowledge we develop novel strategies to achieve better clinical outcomes.
+The research unit works closely with doctors at Balgrist University Hospital, with the aim of translating our research results into advanced orthopedic practice.
+Many of our projects should provide a better understanding of implant anchorage and stability.
+Building on this knowledge, we are developing novel strategies to improve the clinical outcomes.